 For many businesses and their customers, embedded finance means paying for an online purchase with PayPal, Google Wallet, or Apple Pay.
 Buy Now and Pay Later (BNPL) options are also gaining in popularity.
 Beyond ecommerce though, consumers are increasingly able to make payments within various experiences.
 Paying for parking through Google Maps or buying groceries through a delivery app are both noteworthy examples.

-However, a comprehensive perspective shows that embedded finance is not limited to moving money: the applications are much broader.
+However, a comprehensive perspective shows that embedded finance is not limited to moving money.
+The applications are much broader.
 At its core, embedded finance enables brands to integrate financial services into their digital experience via APIs.
 Take insurance for example: when you’re buying a Tesla online, you can add on a customized policy right within the workflow.
 And when you make a claim, embedded finance can make it possible to accurately calculate a payment and instantly pay it out based on coverage and policies.

 Now, embedded finance of all kinds is coming to B2B landscapes; one type to note is payments and purchasing.
 Just like consumer applications, B2B embedded finance in the context of moving money needs to deliver a frictionless experience for everyone involved in a transaction.
-This is especially important as more B2B buyers and suppliers expect to be able to buy and get paid online.
+This is especially important as more B2B buyers and suppliers expect to buy and get paid online.

 The rise of B2B embedded finance